QuKunLab/APEC/README.md

 ### 3.2 Clustering based on accessons

 To clustering cells by accessons, users can run the script ***cluster_byAccesson.py*** on the fragment count matrix.
-This step will take 10~20 minutes to run our example projects (project01 or project02) on one single core of CPU, and about 30 minutes for a project with ~3000 cells.
+This step will take 10~20 minutes to run our example projects (project01 or project02) on one single core of CPU if users run KNN clustering only.
+Hierarchical clustering will be expensive for project with more than 3000 cells.

 Example: